Optimal multiple change-point detection for high-dimensional data: Minimax lower bound

-where for commodity we write $\bar {\cP}(r,s) = \Pginfrs$ and the infimum is taken over all estimators $\hat \tau$ of the change-point vector $\tau$. \end{theorem} Thus, for every distribution satisfying an assumption similar to \Cref{EnergyGauss} but with a smaller multiplicative constant factor, it holds that no change-point estimator can consistenly estimate the true number of change-points.
-To match the analysis of our change-point estimator, we can restate the above theorem in terms of spurious change-points or detection of change-points thereby echoing \Cref{cor:gaus_hausdorff}. \begin{corollary} For any $\sigma>0$ and any positive integers $n$, $p$, any length $1\leq r\leq n/4$, any sparsity $ 1\leq s\leq p$, and any estimator $\hat \tau$, there exists at least one problem characterised by $\Theta \in \Pginfrs$ such that the following holds.
-With $\mathbb P_{\Theta}$-probability larger than $1/4$, we have either that: \begin{itemize} \item at least a one {\bf spurious} change-point is contained in $\hat \tau$, {\bf or} \item at least a change-point $\tau_k$ with $1\leq k \leq K$ is not {\bf detected}, i.e.~there is no change-point estimated in the interval $\left[ \tau_{k} - \frac{\tau_{k} - \tau_{{k}-1}}{2},\tau_{k} + \frac{\tau_{k+1} - \tau_{{k}}}{2} \right]$. \end{itemize} \end{corollary} This corollary is to be compared to \Cref{cor:gaus_hausdorff} - indeed, the energy condition in Equation~\eqref{eq:LBen} differs from the one of Equation~\eqref{EnergyGauss} only by a numerical multiplicative constant that does not depend on any parameter of the problem.
+where the infimum is taken over all estimators $\hat \tau$ of the change-point vector $\tau$ and and $\hat{K}= |\hat{\tau}|$. \end{theorem} Thus, in the Gaussian setting, if all the change-points have a high-energy in the sense of \Cref{EnergyGauss} but with a smaller multiplicative constant factor, no change-point estimator can consistently estimate the true number of change-points.
+The next corollary restates this negative results in the same lines as \Cref{cor:gaus_hausdorff}. \begin{corollary} Fix any $u\in (0,1/8)$.
+For any $\sigma>0$, $n\geq 2$, $p>1$, any length $1\leq r\leq n/4$, any sparsity $ 1\leq s\leq p$, and any estimator $\hat \tau$, there exists some $\Theta \in \Pginfrs$ such that with $\mathbb P_{\Theta}$-probability larger than $1/4$, at least one of the two following properties is satisfied \begin{itemize} \item $\hat \tau$ contains at least one {\bf spurious} change-point \item at least a change-point $\tau_k$ with $1\leq k \leq K$ is not {\bf detected}, i.e.~there is no change-point estimated in the interval $[ (\tau_{k-1}+ \tau_{k})/2,(\tau_{k} +\tau_{k+1})/2 ]$. \end{itemize} \end{corollary} This corollary is to be compared to \Cref{cor:gaus_hausdorff} - indeed, the energy condition in Equation~\eqref{eq:LBen} differs from Equation~\eqref{EnergyGauss} only by a numerical multiplicative constant.
+As a consequence, the energy condition~\eqref{eq:LBen} is minimal for detection by a change-point estimator that achieves ({\bf NoSp}).